bEnnAbEEL/DevCause-Contributions-1/GitHub/01 - Github + WPEngine Deployment Issues.md

 ## New Setup From already created GitHub repo

 * [ ] The user copying repo cannot have any old folders like Plugins / Mu Plugins / Uploads / Theme folder etc. Else the Git bash will not download the new repo due to overwrite possibility.

+## NPM Gulp

+* [ ] Issue when you open merge conflicts directly from GitHub desktop, the NPM commands execute on the base WP directory not in the WP Theme directory.